 For details about rock pooling in Beer take at look at the Beer Village Heritage website.

 Sidmouth is a town of two halfs when it comes to the beach.
 In front of the shops and hotels is a long stretch of pebbles with views of the red cliffs and River Otter estuary.
 However for the rock pooling head West and search for Jacobs Ladder.
 Immediately recognisable with it’s white staircase that leads up to Connaught Gardens.The beach itself is pebbled but when the tide goes out there is a long stretch of shallow sand and parts with interesting rock pools.
 A perfect family beach.

 There is a popular café and facilities near the gardens.
 You can join organised rock pool rambles with Wild East Devon over the summer months (who also organise lots of countryside events as well).

 When I asked locally for rock pooling suggestions Maer Rocks in Exmouth was a firm favourite.
 Exmouth has a fabulous 2 mile long sandy beach which has watersports and facilities for all ages.
 Head South East on Queens Drive and you will find Maer Nature Reserve and Maer Rocks near to the lifeboat station.

 With a sandy beach as well as a lovely section of rock pools you can see why this is popular.
 See the header picture for Exmouth.
 There are pay and display car parks a short walk away from the seafront.
-In the summer Wild East Devon organise rock pool rambles you can book onto.
+In the summer East Devon Countryside organise rock pool rambles you can book onto.